 So, how should you prepare for a structured interview process?
 Here are some tips and tricks:

 Want to learn more about life at Pagefreezer?
-Check out our Company page, or visit our Careers and Values Page to view any positions that are open right now.
+Check out our Company page, as well as our Careers and Values Page.
+Or simply click the button below to view any positions that are open right now.